ashawn900311/11402_CI002/AssignmentII/On-Site_Examinations/Week5_10_UVa10008/README.md

 START

 Read number of lines
+Ignore the newline after the number

+Create count array for 26 letters

 For each line:
     Read the whole line
-    For each character in the line:
+    For each character:
-        If it is a letter:
+        If the character is a letter:
             Convert it to uppercase
-            Increase its count
+            Increase the corresponding count

-Put all appeared letters into a list
+Create a list of appeared letters

 Sort the list:
     Higher count first